Course Syllabus

 310 points

-See https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx regarding current UF grading policies.
+See https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx Links to an external site.regarding current UF grading policies.

 Grading Scale